-There are some tactics you can use to increase sunlight.
-In a really shady situation, every little bit helps these vegetables get as much light as possible.
+There are tactics you can use to increase brightness, and in a shady situation, every little bit helps these vegetables get as much light as possible.

 - Prune trees that are casting shade.
 Thinning the branches of trees that cast shade will allow a little bit more dappled light through.